ssharoff/biberpy/README.md

 privateVerbs = anticipate,assume,believe,conclude,decide,demonstrate,
 ```

-The names are fixed (the label `privateVerbs` is used for all languages), while the lists are language-specific.
+The names are fixed (the label `privateVerbs` is used for all languages), while the word lists are language-specific.

 The POS tags and lemmas are coming from a frequency list: